Rohan-Joseph-2002/Rohan-Joseph-2002/README.md

 ---

-I work at the intersection of **empirical economics, data science, and research engineering**, designing end-to-end systems for credible analysis.
+I work at the intersection of **health data science, empirical economics, and research engineering**, designing end-to-end systems for credible analysis.
 I focus on problems where **measurement is difficult, data is imperfect, and decisions depend on careful empirical structure**.

 My work starts with public, administrative, or unstructured data, moves through **data linkage and dataset construction**, and culminates in papers, dashboards, reproducible pipelines, or decision-ready outputs.
 Across projects, I prioritise **measurement, transparency, scalability, and results that are easy to inspect**.